Minimal Learning Machine for Multi-Label Learning: Background

-According to \cite{zhang2013review}, the AA methods can be further divided into first- and second-order methods, where the classical k-nearest-neighbor (kNN) MLC extension, the ML-kNN \cite{zhang2007ml}, is an example of the former, and the rank-SVM with a modified kernel \cite{elisseeff2001kernel}, of the latter.
-The first-order AA methods, also a straightforward extension of single-label multiclass classifiers, can produce by construction an output-vector reflecting class probabilities\textemdash like shallow and deep neural networks with 1-of-$k$ class encoding\textemdash, but with a modified labelling strategy \cite{triguero2016labelling}.
-In the simplest case, one could just return all certain-enough labels, which can be selected using a threshold \cite{elisseeff2001kernel,triguero2016labelling,wu2016ml}, using a complete rejection of the unreliable predictions \cite{pillai2013multi}, or via the estimated posterior probabilities, according to Bayes' rule, as in ML-kNN \cite{zhang2007ml}.
+According to \cite{zhang2013review}, the AA methods can be further divided into first- and second-order methods, where the classical k-nearest-neighbor (kNN) MLC extension, ML-kNN \cite{zhang2007ml}, is an example of the former, and the rank-SVM with a modified kernel \cite{elisseeff2001kernel}, of the latter.
+The first-order AA methods, also a straightforward extension of single-label multiclass classifiers, can produce by construction an output-vector reflecting class probabilities\textemdash such as shallow and deep neural networks with 1-of-$k$ class encoding\textemdash, but with a modified labeling strategy \cite{triguero2016labelling}.
+In the simplest case, one could just return all certain enough labels, which can be selected using a threshold \cite{elisseeff2001kernel,triguero2016labelling,wu2016ml}, using a complete rejection of the unreliable predictions \cite{pillai2013multi}, or via the estimated posterior probabilities, according to Bayes' rule, as in ML-kNN \cite{zhang2007ml}. {The BPNN method in \cite{zhang2006multilabel} is an adaptation of the backpropagation algorithm to optimize the weights of a neural network for the MLC.}